YunoHost-Apps/polr_ynh/doc/DESCRIPTION.md

-Polr is an intrepid, self-hostable open-source link shortening web application with a robust API.
+Polr is a beautiful, modern, lightweight, and minimalist open-source URL shortening application.
 It allows you to host your own URL shortener, to brand your URLs, and to gain control over your data.
-Polr is especially easy to use, and provides a modern, themable feel.
+Polr is especially easy to use, and provides a modern, themable interface.